 - Credits for slash courses must be the same for both course components;

-- Slash courses must provide two separate syllabi, undergraduate and graduate, each clearly differentiating learning outcome criteria for 400-level and 500-level credit;
+- Slash courses must provide two separate syllabi, undergraduate and graduate, each clearly differentiating learning outcome criteria for 4000-level and 5000-level credit;

-- Students enrolled for the 500-level credit component must present work that is significantly more rigorous in both depth of study and methodology (analysis, synthesis and evaluation of knowledge or skills) contrasted to the students enrolled for the 400-level credit component;
+- Students enrolled for the 5000-level credit component must present work that is significantly more rigorous in both depth of study and methodology (analysis, synthesis and evaluation of knowledge or skills) contrasted to the students enrolled for the 4000-level credit component;

-- When making qualitative evaluations of students, the instructor must hold students enrolled for the 500-level credit component to a standard higher than those students enrolled for the 400-level credit component;
+- When making qualitative evaluations of students, the instructor must hold students enrolled for the 5000-level credit component to a standard higher than those students enrolled for the 4000-level credit component;

-- A distinctive statement must be included at the end of the catalog course description that identifies the 400-level and 500-level course as a slash course;
+- A distinctive statement must be included at the end of the catalog course description that identifies the 4000-level and 5000-level course as a slash course;

-To qualify for a graduate degree, a student must have an overall average of at least 3.0 in all courses taken at Oakland University as a graduate student.
-No grade below 2.0 may be applied toward a graduate degree.
+Effective Fall 2018, the graduate grading system at Oakland University will be moving from a 32-point system of numerical grades to letter grades.
+To qualify for a graduate degree, a student must have an overall GPA of at least B (3.0) in all courses taken at Oakland University as a graduate student.
+No grade below C (2.0) may be applied toward a graduate degree.
 Many programs have more stringent grade requirements for credit and retention.
 Specific information may be found under the appropriate program area of this catalog.
-The graduate grading system, implemented fall 1984, is described below.
+The new graduate letter grading system is described below.

-- The meanings of non-numeric grades are as follows:
+- The meanings of non-letter grades are as follows:

 - The W (Withdraw) grade is assigned by the registrar if a student withdraws officially from a course or all courses between the end of the no-grade period and the last day for withdrawal specified in the Schedule of Classes each term.